-Based on Minimum Indicative [REDACTED] of HK\$[REDACTED] per Share Based on Maximum Indicative [REDACTED] of HK\$[REDACTED] per Share Our Company's market capitalization upon completion of the [REDACTED] (1) HK\$[REDACTED] HK\$[REDACTED] Unaudited pro forma adjusted consolidated net tangible assets per Share (2) HK\$[REDACTED] HK\$[REDACTED]
+Based on an Offer Price of HK\$7.19 per Share Our Company's market capitalization upon completion of the Global Offering (1) HK\$4,842.1 million Unaudited pro forma adjusted consolidated net tangible assets per Π Κ φ 4 ,042.1 ΠΠΠΟΠ Share (2) HK\$2.40

-- (1) The calculation of the market capitalization is based on [REDACTED] Shares expected to be in issue immediately upon completion of the [REDACTED] (assuming the [REDACTED] is not exercised). - (2) The unaudited pro forma adjusted consolidated net tangible asset value per Share has been arrived at after adjustments referred to in the section headed "Unaudited Pro Forma Financial Information" in Appendix II and on the basis of [REDACTED] Shares in issue at the respective indicative [REDACTED] of HK\$[REDACTED] and HK\$[REDACTED], assuming that the Shares issued pursuant to the [REDACTED] were issued on December 31, 2023 (assuming the [REDACTED] is not exercised).
-No adjustment has been made to the unaudited pro forma adjusted consolidated net tangible assets attributable to equity shareholders of the Company to reflect any trading results or other transaction entered into subsequent to December 31, 2023.
+- (1) The calculation of the market capitalization is based on 673,454,800 Shares expected to be in issue immediately upon completion of the Global Offering (assuming the Over-allotment Option is not exercised). - (2)The unaudited pro forma adjusted consolidated net tangible asset value per Share has been arrived at after adjustments referred to in the section headed "Unaudited Pro Forma Financial Information" in Appendix II and on the basis of 673,454,800 Shares in issue at an Offer Price of HK\$7.19, assuming that the Shares issued pursuant to the Global Offering were issued on December 31, 2024 (assuming the Over-allotment Option is not exercised).
+No adjustment has been made to the unaudited pro forma adjusted consolidated net tangible assets attributable to equity shareholders of the Company to reflect any trading results or other transaction entered into subsequent to December 31, 2024.
+The Company intends to declare and distribute by December 2025 a special dividend (the "Special Dividend") in an amount of no less than RMB180 million to its shareholders (including its new shareholders after the listing of the Company's shares on the Stock Exchange) based on its distributable retained profits from the subsidiaries as of December 31, 2024 and share premium, upon the declaration of the Special Dividend.
+The Company will hold a general meeting after the Listing to approve the declaration of the Special Dividend and will make announcements in due course in respect of the declaration and payment of the Special Dividend.
+The Controlling Shareholders (including entities controlled by them) have undertaken to vote in favor of the shareholders' resolution for the declaration and payment of such Special Dividend.
+This effect has not been adjusted in the unaudited pro forma adjusted consolidated net tangible assets of the Group attributable to equity shareholders of the Company.

-FUTURE PLAN AND [REDACTED]
+FUTURE PLAN AND USE OF PROCEEDS

-We estimate the [REDACTED] of the [REDACTED] which we will receive, assuming an [REDACTED] of HK\$[REDACTED] per [REDACTED] (being the [REDACTED] of the indicative [REDACTED] range stated in this document), will be approximately HK\$[REDACTED], after deduction of [REDACTED] fees and commissions and estimated expenses payable by us in connection with the [REDACTED] and assuming the [REDACTED] is not exercised.
+We estimate the net proceeds of the Global Offering which we will receive, based on an Offer Price of HK\$7.19 per Offer Share, will be approximately HK\$745.7 million, after deduction of underwriting fees and commissions and estimated expenses payable by us in connection with the Global Offering and assuming the Over-allotment Option is not exercised.

-We intend to use the [REDACTED] of the [REDACTED] for the following purposes:
+We intend to use the net proceeds of the Global Offering for the following purposes:

-Amount (HK\$ in Million) Approximate % of Total Estimated [REDACTED] Intended Use [REDACTED] [REDACTED]% Expansion of our restaurant network [REDACTED] [REDACTED]% Establishment of our centralized food processing facility [REDACTED] [REDACTED]% Upgrade our IT system and related infrastructure [REDACTED] [REDACTED]% Provide funding for our working capital and other general corporate purposes
+Amount Approximate % of Total Estimated Net Proceeds Intended Use HK\$471.9 million 63.3% Expansion of our restaurant network HK\$196.3 million 26.3% Establishment of our centralized food processing facility HK\$40.3 million 5.4% Upgrade our IT system and related infrastructure HK\$37.3 million 5.0% Provide funding for our working capital a other general corporate purposes and